RTEMS/rtems-docs/c-user/configuring_a_system.rst

     scheduling algorithm.
 If ``CONFIGURE_SCHEDULER_USER`` is defined then the following additional macros must be defined:

-    - ``CONFIGURE_SCHEDULER_CONTEXT`` must be defined to a static definition of the scheduler context of the user scheduler.
+    - ``CONFIGURE_SCHEDULER`` must be defined to a static definition of the scheduler data structures of the user scheduler.

-    - ``CONFIGURE_SCHEDULER_CONTROLS`` must be defined to a scheduler control initializer for the user scheduler.
+    - ``CONFIGURE_SCHEDULER_TABLE_ENTRIES`` must be defined to a scheduler table entry initializer for the user scheduler.

     - ``CONFIGURE_SCHEDULER_USER_PER_THREAD`` must be defined to the type of the per-thread information of the user scheduler.